 Managing Co-Occurring Conditions

 Many people who abuse drugs and alcohol develop mental health disorders such as anxiety and depression.
-Others may have preexisting mental health issues or develop issues like Post-Traumatic Stress Disorder (PTSD) and self-medicate with illicit drugs or alcohol.
+Others may have preexisting mental health issues or develop issues like Post-Traumatic Stress Disorder (PTSD), leading them to self-medicate with illicit drugs or alcohol.
 These “dual diagnosis” cases are very common, and a complete recovery experience demands that drug addiction treatment professionals address these co-occurring conditions.

-Substance abuse treatment professionals must approach psychiatric medications with caution; some prescription medications like benzodiazepines, antidepressants, and stimulants can easily become habit-forming.
-It’s possible for a person to replace one addiction for another in these situations; so many addiction recovery centers avoid the use of these medications whenever possible.
+Substance abuse treatment professionals must approach psychiatric medications with caution as some prescription medications like benzodiazepines, antidepressants, and stimulants can easily become habit-forming.
+It’s possible for a person to replace one addiction for another in these situations.
+As a result, many addiction recovery centers avoid the use of these medications whenever possible.

 MAT After Rehab